nabarnes43/CommunityCleanupTracker/README.md

 # Community Cleanup Tracker

+#HOSTING
 A web application for tracking and managing community cleanup efforts.
 This project allows users to mark locations on a map, report issues like illegal dumping or standing water, and coordinate cleanup activities.
+Additional Testing Tips

+You can manually view all your Firebase Hosting deployments in the Firebase Console under Hosting > Deployment history.
+To test the build process locally before pushing: bashCopynpm run build firebase serve --only hosting
+This builds your project and serves it locally so you can verify it works before triggering the GitHub Actions.
+If you want to test the deployment process locally: bashCopynpm run build firebase deploy --only hosting

+This workflow gives you a complete testing pipeline - you can test changes in isolation via PRs before they go live, similar to how you might test deployments with Cloud Run.RetryClaude can make mistakes.
+Please double-check responses.

 ## Project Structure